Skip to content

 The "full month now, prorated credit next month" method avoids all of these issues.

-✔ Your home is fully reserved once payment clears
+• Your home is fully reserved once payment clears (no risk of losing the unit to another applicant)

-Rent is always due on the same day — no shifting or partial charges.
+• Your rent cycle stays predictable (rent is always due on the same day with no shifting or partial charges)

-Credits and charges display cleanly with less room for errors.
+• Your portal stays accurate (credits and charges display cleanly with less room for errors)

-You never pay rent for days you didn’t occupy.
+• Your prorated credit is guaranteed (you never pay rent for days you didn't occupy)

 This method is the industry-preferred approach because it consistently produces fewer delays, errors, and complications.